In the past several years, more and more people have been asking to work with me one-on-one.

 - Mentoring emerging translators in Singapore working in Tamil and English.

-- Helping a young writer from India now living in New York to reconnect to and learn Tamil, which he stopped speaking after the age of seven because of a family move from Chennai to Mumbai.
+- Helping a writer from India now living in New York to reconnect to and learn Tamil, which he stopped speaking after the age of seven because of a family move from Chennai to Mumbai.

 - Offering multifaceted and somatically informed coaching to singers, speakers, and actors to help their voices to ring forth with greater clarity and resonance.